aljamaha/Zeolite/README.md

   Q-Chem

 ## generate_structures:
+### objective:
+Generate unique zeolite structures (1 or 2 Al atoms substituting Si, and adsorption sites for H/metal)
+### syntax:
 python main.py

-### requirements:
+### inputs:

-  python main.py
-  To generate unique zeolite structures (1 or 2 Al atoms substituting Si, and adsorption sites for H/metal) python generate_structures.py requres the following inputs:
-    original zeolite structure: xyz file under original_structures folders index of Si atoms to be replaced with the first Al atom number of terminal H atoms in the original structure
+xyz file of original zeolite structure (placed under original_structures folders) index of T-atom (Si atoms) to be replaced with the first Al atom number of terminal H atoms in the original structure (needed to eliminate dangling bonds from terminal Si in the cluster)

 Create input